RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/42-LUK.md

 > - <sup>b</sup> 10.
 NU omits “a desert region of”.
 > - <sup>c</sup> 23.
 TR, NU add “daily”
 > - <sup>d</sup> 31. literally, “exodus”
 > - <sup>e</sup> 38.
-The phrase “only born” is from the Greek word “ μονογενη ”, which is sometimes translated “only begotten” or “one and only”.
+The phrase “only born” is from the Greek word “μονογενη”, which is sometimes translated “only begotten” or “one and only”.

 ## Chapter 10